In heaven there is an upside down fountain.

 manuscript, called ‘La Lumiere sortant des Tenebres’ (The Light coming

-forth from the Darkness) (remember that sulphur and gold are always
+forth from the Darkness) (remember that sulfur and gold are always

 about consciousness, awareness): " The philosophers have given sulfur,